-\This article is about the chemistry of adding Lego block elements to a high-end Adidas sports shoes.
+It is about the chemistry of adding Lego block elements into high-end sports shoes.
 The product of creativity and fun with sports and fashion is the Adidas ZX 8000 sports shoes for the adults, and Adidas X Lego for the kids.
 As we know, Lego is a famous kids creative building block game that has been around since 1949.
 Many of us have seen or played with them at one point in our life.
 The colors and building block design is now incorporated into the Adidas ZX8000 series that was launched since 1984.
 The shoe is a colorful, Lego variation of the ZX8000 series which as the Adidas’ proprietary Torsion system supporting the mid-foot and the softcell system for the heel.

 After checkout out several Youtube reviews of the shoes unboxing, we find that the reviewers may have missed out some observations in the design.